Shannon Grove: Social services

 Grove has opposed providing financial assistance to poor families struggling to afford diapers for infant children.

 Grove has advocated for the closure of two state developmental centers, which care for Californians with developmental disabilities.
 Grove became interested in the issue after learning about "abuse, neglect and lack of supervision" leading to 13 deaths at the centers, reported in an investigation by California Watch in 2013.
 Grove has introduced legislation to close the centers and shifting the developmentally disabled residents to nonprofit community-based care, which Grove argues will be cheaper and have stronger oversight than institutional settings.
 Grove's legislation was opposed by family members of center residents (who say that forcing their loved ones to move would be disruptive), and by center employees (who note that state-run centers are more expensive because they offer more comprehensive services than community-based nonprofits, and that the rate of abuse in community settings is unclear because of looser reporting requirements for abuse in such settings).
 Grove supports increased funding for developmental disability services, saying: "Now we're in a critical crisis stage where programs are closing."

 Other

 In 2011, as a first-term assemblywoman, Grove advocated changing the California State Legislature from a full-time to a part-time body.
 She sought to place an initiative on the California ballot to reduce its annual legislative session from nine months to three months (90 days) and cut lawmakers' annual salaries from $95,000 to $18,000.
 Grove pitched the idea in a four-minute video produced by a Tea Party group in 2012.
 A Field Poll showed that 39 percent of voters supported Grove's idea, while 45 percent opposed it.

-Election results
+Electoral history

 Personal life

 Grove lives in Bakersfield with her husband, Rick; they have five grown children.
 Grove is a member of an Assemblies of God congregation; she once called herself a "gun-carrying, tongue-talking, spirit-filled believer."